Jouueur/HashMap/README.md

 # HashMap
-  Use command `make doc` to create the doxygen documentation.
+  -Use command `make doc` to create the doxygen documentation.
-  The command `make` will create exec, execlib and libmario.so
+  -The command `make` will create exec, execlib and libmario.so